 We caught up with Trailblazer Peter DiCampo to find out how this project began, how it’s changing perceptions of Africa, and how the global movement is evolving.

-Adventure.com: What was the impetus behind creating the Everyday Africa project?
+Adventure.com: What inspired you to create the Everyday Africa project?

 Peter DiCampo: Austin Merrill and I were traveling in Ivory Coast in 2012, which was one year after the end of their civil war.
 With a grant from the Pulitzer Center, we were dong a post-war aftermath story looking at refugee situations, asking questions around whether violence would continue, etc. But for the most part, the country by and large returned to a state of normalcy; we were able to see the conflict situations were abnormal, so we started also photographing daily life at the same time.